michaelg-cgu/DASMENT/README.md

 Database integration with web application

-I want a matrix of 23&me data with key findings of these attributes – 3.5 weeks
+I want a matrix of Health data with key findings of these attributes – 3.5 weeks

 If possible, restaurants and past foods should auto populate as journal is updated – 3 weeks
 Project Estimate: 10 weeks